-How can I explain that, at UCSD where I work, they’ve cut back on elective surgeries to the extent that there’s practically no work to be done?
+How can I explain that, where I work, they’ve cut back on elective surgeries to the extent that there’s practically no work to be done?
 All in preparation for a surge that, thanks to aggressive and early isolation and social distancing, hasn’t really hit yet.
 How can I explain that I’ve been antsy, twiddling my thumbs, marinating in the news and Facebook, not sleeping well, and just overeating out of anxiety and boredom?
 How can I explain my sense of aimlessness, purposelessness, and the feeling like my skills are going to waste here?
 The action is elsewhere, most urgently in New York City, and I feel like I just need to be there, plain and simple.

 It’s where I should be right now.

 Critical care nursing fulfills several needs for me.
 It’s unbelievably challenging at times, physically, emotionally, and intellectually.
 I need that stimulation.
 It gives me a sense of purpose and usefulness.
 Like I’m not just taking up space and wasting a carbon footprint.
 Forget Sudoku.
 I’d rather solve a puzzle that saves someone’s life, tweaking IV medications, adjusting someone’s airway, figuring out that the patient is crashing for a reason unseen by the naked eye, but that can be deduced by a series of actions, tests, skills, and experience.